-This Technical Report describes an alternate background noise correction that depends not only on mean background noise proximity to measured source levels, like the standard background noise corrections of ISO 3741, ISO 3744, ISO 3745, and ISO 11201, but also on the steadiness of the background noise.
-Like the standard background noise corrections, the alternate background noise correction tends to increase as the background noise level approaches the measured source level, but the alternate background noise correction also increases with the steadiness of the background noise, unlike the standard background noise corrections.
+This Technical Report describes an alternate background noise correction to the standard background noise correction in ECMA-74 and ISO 7779.
+The alternate background procedure may permit the reporting of lower noise emissions for quiet products than those reported using the standard background noise correction.
+The alternate background correction depends not only on mean background noise proximity to measured source levels, like the standard background noise corrections of ISO 3741, ISO 3744, ISO 3745, and ISO 11201, but also on the steadiness of the background noise.
+Background noise fluctuates over time because of uncontrollable acoustic affecting the acoustic environment and uncontrollable electronic and electromagnetic sources measurement instrumentation.
+Like the standard background noise corrections, the alternate background noise correction also increases with the steadiness of the background noise correction also increases with the steadiness of the background noise corrections.